ssenmosip/mosip-temp-documentation/Partner-Management-Service-APIs.md

 PMS_COR_003|Could not process the request|Any Internal Error

 ### POST /misps/{mispId}/licenseKey
-This request will validate MISPs LK -
+This request would be used for validating MISPs license key-
-   1. Validate LK pattern.
+   1. Validate license key pattern.
-   2. Validate LK is associated with the requested MISP id.
+   2. Validate license key is associated with the requested MISP id.
-   3. Validate LK is Active or not.
+   3. Validate license key is Active or not.

 #### Resource URL
 <div>https://mosip.io/partnermanagement/v1/misps/{mispId}/licenseKey</div>